shubhamBafna22022001/shubhamBafna22022001/README.md

 - Deployed at: [here](https://test.onconavigator.in/) (currently maintained by Roche and may require internal credentials).

-### Haematocon event (Internship)
+### Haematocon Event (Internship)

-You can access the live deployment of this project [here](https://haematocon2023.com/)
+Founded and built this website for River Route Creative Group, LLP Mumbai during my internship to showcase my skills and interests in web development.

-Founded and Built this website for River Route Creative Group, LLP Mumbai during my internship to showcase my skills and interests in web development.
+- Note: The live deployment can be accessed [here](https://haematocon2023.com).
+Please note that the site is no longer under my control, and if you encounter a security warning in Chrome, it may be due to an expired SSL certificate.

 ### River Route Website (Internship)
 River Route Creative Group Website